mw3i/notdnd/World/Monsters.md

 weapon: knight's sword, "The Eagles Talon" (also serves as a sniper rifle)
     - shoots a pulse of light with range of 10 (requires a charge)
 magic: ?
-    - lvl 1: "ranjr"; fly up 3 dashes vertically; no longer melee-able; lasts 2 turns (i.e., can just keep recharging flight)
+    - base ced: fly up 3 dashes vertically; no longer melee-able. lasts till end of turn; costs 1 action. can also be used to fly 3 tiles forward (basically, up or out). can stack to fly higher; gravity is 1 dash downward per turn
         - hide: if you have a move that launches you 3 dashes vertically, you can do a melee-able attack
-    - lvl 2: "ee-em-pe"; any user caught in lightnening arc of 12 tiles (have to draw arc) loses magic for next turn
+    - lvl 1: "arc attack", roll damage in an arc of 12 tiles
         - start arc from occupied tile
         - damage = dice roll; subtract -3 from damage count each time a target is hit (dissipating damage)
         - hide: they can reduce the impact of this spell by spreading out
-    - special: "see-tee-el kil"; from flight: charge into the earth and emit a pulse of energy where you land; everyone caught in 6 tiles radius of a pulse takes damage equal to dice roll and is pushed back to the edge of the radius. stunned on next turn
+    - lvl 2: "see-tee-el kil"; from flight: charge into the earth and emit a pulse of energy where you land; everyone caught in 6 tiles radius of a pulse takes damage equal to dice roll and launched in the air. stunned on next turn
+    - special (field changer): "ee-em-pee". (no magic); giant blast of energy that deals no damage, but makes everyone (except mono IF he was in the air at time of cast) lose spell casting ability for 4 turns
+        - sphere rules: you can declare spaces you wnat to move. i tell you whether something is within range. ill also ping whenever you or another character moves,

+pleads with party to please side with him and dont join sigma. its a trap, he says
 ```

 ## Exorcist Grunt